rwijtvliet/eurostatDb.js/README.md

 ####Concluding

-There's more we can do, have a look in the documentation at the beginning of the ```eurostatDb.js``` file.
+There's more we can do, have a look in the documentation in the wiki!